RonMercier/advanced-keylogger/README.md

 **Step Four**: Open PyCharm once downloaded and select Create New Project (screenshot credit: BeginnersBook).

 **Step Five**: Now you will download all packages/modules/dependencies for the project.
 There are multiple methods to do this, including using the pip tool or directly importing through PyCharm.
-We will be directly importing all packages in Python (because often permission and file paths can get messed up when using the pip tool).
+You will be directly importing all packages in Python (because often permission and file paths can get messed up when using the pip tool).

 To install a package through PyCharm, navigate to File --> Settings (CTRL + ALT + S).